24 September 2024

 Probably like many people, when I thought of cruising the Amazon, I thought only of the river Amazon.

 I realistically knew I was not going to see a plethora of wildlife because of the density of the Amazon forest.
-I imagined being eaten up by mosquitoes, leeches and ticks.
+I imagined being eaten and bitten by mosquitoes, leeches and ticks.

 What I experienced on my cruise was a quiet, truly exploratory trip in small launches on the waters of the Rio Negro and its many tributaries.
 I enjoyed a very organized and relaxing few days in search of birds and the animals and reptiles of the forest and rivers.

-While I did find horrendous heat, humidity, and smoke from nearby fires, I didn’t find the horrors of insects.
+While I did experience horrendous heat, humidity, and smoke from nearby fires, I didn’t find the horrors of insects.
 My overall experience was an excellent one and I enjoyed this ecosystem tremendously.
-I suspect had I been just on the Amazon River I would have experienced a very different, possibly more unpleasant experience because there the mosquitoes do thrive!
+Had I been just on the Amazon River I would have experienced a very different, possibly more unpleasant, experience because there the mosquitoes do thrive!

 Cash or credit card?